Siege of Badajoz (1812): Rampage

 After the capture of the city, British troops became drunk on stocks of captured alcohol and began rampaging through the city.
-During the sack of Badajoz, numerous homes were broken into, private property was vandalized or stolen, civilians of all ages and backgrounds raped and many British officers trying to bring to order were shot by the men.
+During the sack of Badajoz, numerous homes were broken into, private property was vandalized or stolen, civilians of all ages and backgrounds raped and many British officers trying to bring the rampaging troops to order were shot by the men.
 Captain Robert Blakeney wrote:

 The infuriated soldiery resembled rather a pack of hell hounds vomited up from infernal regions for the extirpation of mankind than what they were but twelve short hours previously – a well-organised, brave, disciplined and obedient British Army, and burning only with impatience for what is called glory.

-Despite this, some historians have defended the actions of the British soldiers by arguing that the aftermath could not have been avoided considering the ferociousness of the battle.
+Despite this, some historians have defended the actions of the British soldiers by arguing that the aftermath could not have been avoided considering the ferocity of the battle.
 Ian Fletcher argues:

 Let us not forget that hundreds of British troops were killed and maimed by the fury of the respective assaults, during which men saw their comrades and brothers slaughtered before their very eyes.
 Should we really condemn them for feeling some degree of bitterness, for wanting to vent their anger upon somebody?
 The storming of a fortress is not the same as a battle where men expect casualties to occur.
 But when a force was asked to storm a fortress when practicable breaches had been formed, such casualties would have been deemed unnecessary.
 Given the enormity of the task facing the stormers in the Peninsula, I for one begrudge them none of their feelings of anger and desire for revenge.

 On the other hand, Myatt writes:

 Presumably one can return to the laws of war which, imprecise though they were, did at least suggest propriety of a surrender when a practicable breach had been made, to which Phillipon might very justifiably have retorted that practicable was not a recognisable description of breaches on which two of the best divisions in the British Army had failed to make any impressions, even though the extent of their effort can be measured by their losses.

 After fifteen to eighteen hours Wellington finally issued an order that the sack of Badajoz should cease and ordered detachments to restore order beginning at 5 a.m. the next day.
 However, it took another 72 hours before military order was completely restored in the ranks.
 Many British soldiers were flogged as punishment and a gallows was erected, though no one was hanged.